The Jewelry Brand Celebrities Are Flocking To for Custom Pieces

 On the ears, hands, and necks of the likes of Beyoncé, Dua Lipa, and Sza.

 If you’re a lover of jewelry, you may have taken note of one particular New York-based brand that has been taking over.
-Shami, by twin brother and sister duo Kelly and Mark Shami, is behind the “Beychella” nameplate that Beyoncé wore at Coachella, the red-and-gold S pendant necklace SZA wore on The Tonight Show, Slick Woods’ “Saphir” nameplate earrings, and Ella Mai’s custom “Boo’d Up” hoop earrings.
+Shami, by twin brother and sister duo Kelly and Mark Shami, is behind Alexa Demie’s nameplate necklace and hoop earrings, SZA's red-and-gold S pendant necklace, and Ella Mai’s custom “Boo’d Up” hoop earrings (among many others).

 The Shami siblings have jewelry in their blood—their father owned a jewelry store on 47th Street.
 After several years of planning and plotting (while both working numerous jobs), their namesake brand finally came to fruition in 2017, and not too long after, Shami has been spotted everywhere.
 After many days spent scrolling through the Shami Instagram and website, we caught up with Kelly (who handles all of the brand’s design elements) to get the backstory on the brand, discuss a few collaborations, and find out what’s next for them.